StefanoSalsano/figo/README.md

 FIGO is a tool for managing federated testbeds with CPUs and GPUs.
 It provides commands to handle instances (VMs and containers) and GPU profiles.

+Additional presentations, papers, and documentation can be found [here](docs/figo-doc.md).

 End user manual (installation and usage) is available [here](https://figo-testbed.readthedocs.io/).

-The source code of the documentation site is [here](https://github.com/netgroup/figo-testbed).
+The source code of the end user manual is [here](https://github.com/netgroup/figo-testbed).

 ## Usage (for administrators)